-NOTE H - GRANTS PAYABLE
+NOTE G - GRANTS PAYABLE

 The Foundation disburses a majority of its project funds as cost reimbursement grants.
 Recognition of these funds as program expenses is contingent upon the recipient properly expending and documenting the expenditure as directed by the Foundation.
 Once these established conditions are met, the respective amounts are expensed and accrued as grants payable.
-As of June 30, 2014 and 2013, the Foundation has grants payable totaling \$3,083,043 and \$1,650,073, respectively.
+As of June 30, 2015 and 2014, the Foundation has grants payable totaling \$3,997,080 and \$3,083,043, respectively.

-NOTE I - REFUNDABLE ADVANCES
+NOTE H - REFUNDABLE ADVANCES

 During a prior year, the Foundation received \$5,000,000 in refundable advances to be used for Emergency Preparedness and Response which includes severe and/or infrequent national level emergencies.
-Recognition as revenue is contingent upon the Foundation using these funds for their intended purpose by November 14, 2016.
+Recognition as revenue is contingent upon the Foundation using these funds for their intended purpose by November 14, 2017.
 Any amounts not used by this date must be returned to the donor.
-At June 30, 2014 and 2013, \$4,474,976 remained available to be expended in future years.

-Subsequent to year end, the donor authorized the Foundation to use \$1,000,000 of this funding as a part of the Foundation's response to the Ebola crisis in West Africa.
+During the year ended June 30, 2015, the donor authorized the Foundation to use \$1,000,000 of this funding as a part of the Foundation's response to the Ebola crisis in West Africa.
+At June 30, 2015, \$3,474,976 remained available to be expended in future years.

-NOTE J - RETIREMENT PLANS
+NOTE I - RETIREMENT PLANS

-In 1995, the Board of Directors of the Foundation established a voluntary defined contribution retirement plan.
+The Foundation has established a voluntary defined contribution retirement plan.
 Under the terms of the plan, all employees who work at least 20 hours per week are eligible to participate after 90 days of consecutive service.
 Upon meeting these eligibility requirements, employees are fully vested.
 Contributions under this plan are invested in one or more of the available investment options at the discretion of the participant to the Teachers Insurance and Annuity Association and College Retirement Equities Fund ("TIAA-CREF").
-Contributions to the retirement plan by the Foundation totaled \$394,153 and \$319,421 for the years ended June 30, 2014 and 2013, respectively.
+Contributions to the retirement plan by the Foundation totaled \$736,802 and \$394,153 for the years ended June 30, 2015 and 2014, respectively.

-In 1995, the Board of Directors of the Foundation also established a voluntary tax deferred annuity plan.
+The Foundation has also established a voluntary tax deferred annuity plan.
 Under the terms of the plan, all employees who work at least 20 hours per week are eligible to participate.
 Upon meeting these eligibility requirements, employees are fully vested.
 Contributions under this plan are invested in one or more of the available investment options at the direction of the participant to TIAA-CREF.
 The employees may make contributions up to the maximum amount allowed by law.
 There are no provisions or obligations for the Foundation to make any contributions to this plan.